ELIFE-ASU/CBRdb/README.md

 CBR-db is designed to be continuously updated, incorporating the latest releases from the KEGG and ATLAS databases.
 Furthermore, it provides a framework so the network can be extended and further issues can be addressed.

+To get started with the data, you can download the compounds `CBRdb_C.csv.zip` and reactions `CBRdb_R.csv.zip` from the repository.
 To start everything locally, you can look at run_all.py, which will take you through the whole data pipeline.
 Otherwise, you can run each part by itself.
 To sidestep installation checkout [Binder](https://mybinder.org/v2/gh/ELIFE-ASU/CBRdb/HEAD).